-The ISO family of management system certification standards all share a common purpose: to ensure that organizations’ products and services consistently meet their customers’ requirements, and that their outputs are measured and gradually improved.
+The ISO family of management system certification standards all share a common purpose: to ensure that organizations’ products and services consistently meet their customers’ requirements and that their outputs are measured and gradually improved.

-The major management system certification standards all share the same organisational DNA.
+The major management system certification standards all share the same organizational DNA.
 Whether you want to improve how your company manages its quality processes and systems (ISO 9001), environmental performance (ISO 14001), occupational health and safety processes (ISO 45001), the fundamental considerations are the same.

 While this commonality had been acknowledged for a while, the work to reflect it in the standards was only formalized in 2012 with the publication and application of a document called Annex SL.

 Behind this obscure title lies a concept that rationalizes quality management systems into a single high-level structure.
 It imposes a rigid discipline on the organization of information under several fixed headings.

 Core passages are identical, regardless of the management topic, and while the text specific to a particular management topic will be different, the terms used and their definitions are fixed and unchanging.